Born: 3 June 1888

 After three years Charles gained his ARCA diploma in Painting in 1915 with later correspondence indicating that around this time ‘the Board’ (of Education) suggested an appointment to Vice-Principal at the recently established School of Art and Crafts, Lucknow.
 Instead he returned to his studies in the autumn with permission being granted to attend engraving classes on Friday and Saturday.
 Something, however, seems to have changed his mind in a matter of weeks: a note in his file stated he was a ‘Very able man indeed.
 Left 20.11.15 Joined the Army ‘.

-Within a couple of months Charles had completed training with London University’s Officer Training Corps (OTC), becoming a 2nd lieutenant (temporary) in January 1916 and beginning service with the 1/17th (Reserve) Battalion, London Regiment.
+Within a couple of months Charles had completed training with London University’s Officer Training Corps (OTC), becoming a Second Lieutenant (temporary in January 1916 and beginning service with the 1/17th (Reserve) Battalion, London Regiment.
 In the summer he wrote to the College Registrar from the officer’s club at Tidworth Camp (now in Wiltshire) making it clear that he still wanted to take the full diploma ‘on my return’, apparently aware of other students in a similar position who had received official acknowledgement of their plans.
 But he was also anticipating embarkation for France, and, perhaps with this in mind, appears to have arranged for ‘Miss Flexen’ (Nellie) – another student at the College – to collect a couple of his framed tiles from the Pottery.

 His service file shows, however, that, for the time being, he remained this side of the Channel, and during the following year was able to use his background in art and design, becoming a camouflage instructor for the Territorial Forces, touring and lecturing for the Southern Command.
 By March 1918 Charles, now a lieutenant, clearly wanted to use his experience and skills more directly, making a request to transfer to the Royal Engineers (camouflage section).
 On the face of it this seems an entirely reasonable request.
 But despite calling attention to the awards he had won in the past and his being designated a ‘First Class’ instructor, the army was far more interested – overwhelmingly by this time – in seeing manpower in terms of quantity rather than individual qualities.
 His file contains a curt note from a superior officer dismissing Charles’s request on the basis that ‘this officer is not required […] There are enough artists there [and] officers of actual active service experience are necessary and are found in France’.
 A more tactful, but equally negative, response was sent to Charles on behalf of the General Officer Commanding (GOC London).

-During the late summer, Allied operations in Artois gained momentum, with Charles embarking some time in September for France simply as an additional officer, but still with the 17ths, forming part of 140th Brigade in the 47th (2nd London) Division.
+During the late summer, Allied operations in Artois gained momentum, with Charles embarking some time in September for France simply as an additional officer, but still with the 1/ 17th battalion forming part of 140th Brigade in the 47th (2nd London) Division.
 Those in the division already in France had been preparing to leave for Italy, but plans were postponed.
 Instead they were set to prepare for operations near Lestrem, north of Bethune.

 At 1am that night clocks were put back an hour to establish ‘Winter Time’ with the war diary mentioning – providing no detail whatsoever – that in the following hours ‘an attempt was made to extend [the] Line to the Right, but the enemy was found to be holding that part of the line in force, and inflicted heavy casualties on the party attempting to carry out the operation’.
 Charles is noted as ‘killed’ along with three ordinary ranks (ORs), with a further eighteen ORs wounded.
 This differs somewhat from the statement in the University of London’s ‘Roll of Honour’ that Charles ‘was killed by a bomb while on patrol near Cambrai’ – in reality many miles to the south.